Officegate: Background

-In the 1987 UK General Election, McLeish was elected to Westminster to serve as the Member of Parliament (MP) for Central Fife, where he took control of offices on Hanover Court, Glenrothes.
+In the 1987 General Election, McLeish was elected to Westminster to serve as the Member of Parliament (MP) for Central Fife, where he took control of offices on Hanover Court, Glenrothes.
 The offices were too big and he sublet parts of the first floor.
 However, McLeish failed to declare the income from the sub lets to the House of Common's register of interests as he had "forgot".
 In early 2001, a newspaper reported that McLeish had received rent for 5 years from a solicitors firm, Digby Brown.
 Following the report, he registered the sub let with the House of Commons, however, Dominic Grieve, a Conservatives spokesman, later wrote to Elizabeth Filkin, the House of Commons Commissioner on Standards.
 The issue then became dormant as McLeish ceased to be an MP after the 2001 general election.

 There were continuing claims he should resign, mainly from the Scottish National Party who claimed the issue questioned his integrity.
 McLeish rebutted the charges against him, claiming that the issue was "a muddle, not a fiddle".
 Despite appearing to have support from Scottish Labour and the Scottish Liberal Democrats, he resigned on 8 November.
 He was replaced by Jack McConnell, who was elected unopposed to the leadership of Scottish Labour and was then elected First Minister by MSPs after securing the support of the Scottish Liberal Democrats.